chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 ## Part 3: Gateway Endpoint – Gateway Endpoint Resource Policy

-You will now configure the Gateway Endpoint Resource Policy restricting use of the gateway resource
+You will now configure the Gateway Endpoint Resource Policy restricting which S3 buckets can be accessed via the gateway endpoint

 ![gateway-overview-3](./images/gateway-overview-3.png)